fedonman/afdemp-coding-bootcamp-csharp/Week 04/Exercises.md

     5. Pull data in a simple Join (and check it in Sql Server Profiler)
     6. Do a sum and a count test
 11. If your are ready try to do a model for your project database

+## Exercise `Personal Website - HTML`
+Your ultimate task is to create a fully functional Personal Website (PW).
+The PW has three pages:
+1. __Home__ page.
+The home page consists of:
+  * Heading with your tagline
+  * A photo of you and short description
+  * List of academic experience
+  * List of hobbies
+2. __Blog__ page.
+The blog page includes a list of posts.
+  * Each post has a title, date, category and content.
+  * Content may include text, images, videos organized in one or more sections.
+Create at least 3-4 different variations.
+You can use real-world posts.
+  * Blog page also has a search field for searching posts and a dropdown for selecting category.
+3. __Contact__ page.
+The contact page has two sections:
+  * A short call-to-action: why someone should contact you.
+  * A form for contacting you.
+The form should have, at least, Name*, Email*, Message* fields.

+All pages have
+* a header (title of the page + navigation menu)
+* a footer (copyright info)

+Since current PW is a static website, you have to hardcode every information.
+Try to use semantically correct HTML!